My, How You’ve GrownPairing:

 “Do you think the seventeen year old you would be happy, Ben?”

-Leslie smiles softly.
+Leslie smiled softly.
 “I’ve said it before and I’ll say it again, Ice Town wasn’t stupid.”

-She turns away from the case and they wander for a little while longer.
-They see her old locker, she shows him the lighting booth she got caught kissing Brian Wolfe in, and the science lab she accidentally set on fire, “I was the hero of the school for the rest of that semester.”
+She turned away from the case and they wandered for a little while longer.
+They found her old locker, she showed him the lighting booth she got caught kissing Brian Wolfe in, and the science lab she had accidentally set on fire, “I was the hero of the school for the rest of that semester.”

-As they finally begin to make their way out, Leslie’s stomach growls loudly.
+As they finally began to make their way out, Leslie’s stomach growled loudly.

 “A little.
 I couldn’t really bring myself to eat that chicken.”

-He laughs.
+He laughed.
 “Me neither.
 Come on, I’ll buy you a bowl of whipped cream.”

-They’re just about to reach the parking lot when Leslie suddenly stops.
+They were just about to reach the parking lot when Leslie stopped short.

-“I can’t believe it,” she says indignantly.
+“I can’t believe it,” she said indignantly.
 “All that preparation and no one really asked us any questions!”

-Ben reaches out and takes hold of her hand.
+Ben reached out and took hold of her hand.
 “Maybe we just make a believable couple.”

-She smiles and twines her fingers with his.
+She smiled and twined her fingers with his.